immahdi2007/immahdi2007/README.md

 <div align="center">

-Hi there! 👋 I'm **Mahdi Malanouri**, an 18-year-old tech enthusiast who lives and breathes computers. 💻
+Hi there!
+I'm **Mahdi Malanouri**, an 18-year-old tech enthusiast who lives and breathes computers.

 I started my journey with **design**, exploring colors, layouts, and creativity, and eventually fell in love with **Android development**.
-Now I enjoy crafting apps while keeping an eye on beautiful design and user experience. 🎨✨
+Now I enjoy crafting apps while keeping an eye on beautiful design and user experience.

-When I'm not coding or designing, you'll probably find me **learning new tech**, exploring Linux, or just geeking out over cool tools and gadgets. 🚀
+When I'm not coding or designing, you'll probably find me **learning new tech**, exploring Linux, or diving into cool tools and gadgets.

-Always curious, always building, and always trying to make things **a little cooler than yesterday**. 😎
+Always curious, always building, and always trying to make things a little better than yesterday.

 <h1>